clstevenson/Note-Taker/README.md

 # Note Taker

 ## Description
 This is a simple note-taking app.
-Notes can be added and deleted as shown in the screenshot below.
+Notes can be viewed, added and deleted as shown in the screenshot below.

 ![screenshot](./assets/images/screenshot.png)